-Encyclopedia of Food and Culture by Roberta Bloom (2003): There is a chapter on Macrobiotic Food with many charts on what foods belong to excessive yin and excessive yang and which foods are moderate yin & yang.
-(This book is expensive on Amazon, I can access this book online with my library account at the Staatsbibliothek in Berlin, maybe you can do the same with your library?)
+Encyclopedia of Food and Culture (Volume 1) by Solomon H. Katz (2003): There is a chapter on Macrobiotic Food with many charts on what foods belong to excessive yin and excessive yang and which foods are moderate yin & yang.
+(In a libray close to you here?)

 The Macrobiotic Way by Michio Kushi (Fonder of the Kushi Institute, the world’s foremost macrobiotic educational center)

 The Book of Macrobiotics — The Universal Way of Health and Happiness by Michio Kushi: Is a passport to a world of infinite understanding and adventure for people who seek a clear, comprehensive approach to the problem of living in a world of endless change with macrobiotic approaches to cancer, heart disease, and other degenerative disorders have evolved and expanded, as have basic home care and lifestyle recommendations.